 Convert Timestamp to Time Ago Format in PHP

-Many web applications like social media apps and messaging apps use "Time Ago" format to display time of posts, comments and other actions users made.
-Learn how to convert a timestamp in PHP to time ago format.
+Many web applications like social media apps and messaging apps use the "Time Ago" format to display the time of posts, comments and other actions users made.
+Learn how to convert a timestamp in PHP to a time ago format.

 Showing a timestamp in "Time Ago" format in web applications has many advantages.
-One reason most web applications use it to avoid confusion for users in different time zones than the user who published a post or commented on a post.
-This post demonstrates how to create a PHP time ago function to convert timestamp to "time ago" format.
+One reason most web applications use it is to avoid confusion for users in different time zones than the user who published a post or commented on a post.
+This post demonstrates how to create a PHP time ago function to convert a timestamp into "time ago" format.

 PHP Function to Convert Timestamp to 'Time Ago' Format

-Time ago format is useful to display PHP DateTime in a human readable format which is easier to understand for website users and avoids the confusion for users from different time zones.
-Following are the steps to convert timestamp to time ago format in PHP:
+The time ago format is useful to display PHP's DateTime in a human-readable format that is easier to understand for website users and avoids confusion for users from different time zones.
+The following are the steps to convert a timestamp to time ago format in PHP:

-to_time_ago_format()name. - Store the difference of current time and provided timestamp in a
+• Store the difference between the current time and the provided timestamp in an $ago_from_now variable.

-$ago_from_nowis less than one, then it is a less than one second value.
-Return "Just now" from here and skip further code execution. - Declare a variable
+• Check if $ago_from_now is less than one, then it is a less than one-second value.
+Return "Just now" from here and skip further code execution.

-$time_intervalsto store interval units being the keys and values as desired or relevant string value for each interval unit. - Sort the
+• Create an associative array $time_intervals to store interval units as keys and values as desired or relevant string values for each interval unit.

-$time_intervalsarray and check if$ago_from_nowis greater than or equal interval unit key in array. - If the above condition matches then assign the correct string to
+• If the above condition matches, then assign the correct string to the $time_ago variable.

 /**